Dr. Shannon Spencer

 Shannon is joined in Hobart by her partner and two young children.
 In her spare time she enjoys cooking, gardening, camping and hiking and she tries to get away as much as possible to explore Tasmanias’ beautiful outdoors.

-In 2021 Dr Shannon adopted a gorgeous golden retriever named Rosie.
+In 2021 Dr Shannon adopted a gorgeous golden retriever named Rosie and a kitten named Juno.

 Shannon is looking forward to meeting you and your canine family members at The Dog Clinic soon!